christophstrasen/PromiseKeeper/docs/WorldScanner_briefing.md

 Scanner authors register their scanner via `WS.registerScanner(scannerId, initFn)`, where `initFn(router, config)` runs each time the scanner is enabled and may return a cleanup function.

+- WorldScanner’s **built-in** scanners are already registered; skip this step for IDs listed in the built-in table.
+- Custom scanners (yours or third-party) **must** register themselves during mod boot before you can enable them.

 ```lua
 WS.registerScanner("MyMod.lootSweeper", function(router) ... end)